PimCoumans/AnimationPlanner/Sources/AnimationPlanner/Documentation.docc/creating-basic-animation-sequence.md

 # Creating a basic animation sequence

-An example of how a typical animation sequence would look, how it‘s created and more information on the sample app available in the repository.
+An example of how a typical animation sequence would look, how it’s created and more information on the sample app available in the repository.

 ## Overview